aj-floater/camera-streaming-client/README.md

 # Client Side RTSP Viewer

 ## Overview
-This client-side script connects to an RTSP stream served by a video server (such as MediaMTX) and displays the live video feed using OpenCV.
+This client-side script connects to an RTSP stream served by a video server and displays the live video feed using OpenCV.
 It uses a simple GUI built with Tkinter to prompt the user for the server's IP address, constructs the RTSP URL, and then opens the stream in a resizable window.

+## Hack-a-Bot 2025
+This script provides a starting point for students participating in Task 2 of the UoM Robotics Society's 2025 Hackathon.
+It provides an interface with the video server hosted on the university network and should serve as a foundation for further development of your computer vision solution :)

 ## Features
 - **User Input via GUI:** Prompts the user to enter the RTSP server IP address.